 Me: A derby (pronounced “darby”) is a local rivalry — in this case the two Manchester teams playing each other.

 My sense, without really looking into it, is that you won’t get a ticket to that Manchester game for less than $250 each — if you can even find them.
 If you want to spend that, by all means go for it; it will be an awesome experience.
 Otherwise, you can probably get a ticket to Everton for more like $60-80 each.
 Premier League is expensive any way you slice it, but a big game like the Manchester derby is much more so.

 Dean: well i will give it a try to get those manchester tickets ….where do i try and purchase them? failing that i’ll go to the Everton game

 Me: Well, I always start with the club website; in this case, on the Man City site there’s not even any mention of tickets!
 As for their Hospitality packages (VIP treatment, bar, etc.), they are in fact listed at 250 pounds, but I’m not even sure you can get them.
 See http://tickets.mcfc.co.uk/hospitality.aspx for details.

 You might also keep an eye on the official resale site at ViaGogo, where tickets might pop up, but right now they only list the same thing — 249 pounds for hospitality.
 I’m sure you know, but that would be $750 for the two of you.

 Otherwise, you’re into the so-called “secondary market,” which is to say scalpers, and I don’t recommend it.
 I haven’t done it, and my policy has always been, There’s plenty of games to see and I’d rather deal with the clubs.

-And now, here is his report.
+And now, here is Dean’s report.

 Andrew and I had a wonderful experience right from start to finish.
 I will include a few pictures.
 We were surrounded by foul language and intense fans but other than that we really enjoyed Everton and the stadium.